 Now, let me take you through these twenty-one interesting facts you might not know about General Sani Abacha:

 1. General Sani Abacha was born on Monday, September 20, 1943, in Kano and also died and was buried on Monday, June 8, 1998.
-A Kanuri originally from Borno State, he was brought up in Kano state, where he made his home.
+A Kanuri originally from Borno State, he was brought up in Kano state, where he made his home.2.
+He married a Shuwa Arab, Maryam, also from Borno state, in 1965 and together they had six boys and three girls.
+The first child, Ibrahim, died in a plane crash in 1996.

 3. The last of their children was born in Aso Rock in 1994 when Abacha was 50 and his wife, 47.
 The boy was named Mustapha, supposedly after Abacha’s chief security officer, Hamza al Mustapha.